NASA Releases Stunning Images Of The Lagoon Nebula On Hubble’s 28th Anniversary

 The other Hubble image reveals a different facet of Herschel 36.
 The star looks quite different in near-infrared imaging, which helps astronomers “penetrate vast clouds of gas and dust to uncover hidden gems,” notes the U.S. space agency.

 One different thing is the plethora of stars, clearly visible in near-infrared.
-On the star-filled background, the young, impetuous monster star appears calmer and more serene — a powerful contrast to agitated whirls that explode with color in the sister-image.
+On the star-filled background, the young, impetuous monster star appears calmer and more serene — a powerful contrast to agitated whirls that explode with color in the sister image.